neutron-org/testnets/quark/ibc-relayer/instruction.md

 > **Note: we assume that you've already initialized the test smart contract.
 You will need the contract address to put it in `config.toml` to make the relayer only work with packets coming from this contract.**

 This tutorial is for connecting with cosmoshub testnet network (theta-testnet-001).
 To connect hermes with juno, go through the same steps (from step 2) but change the user name and service name, and uncomment the chain config for juno in `config.toml`.
+This tutorial installs hermes as a daemon.

-1. Install Hermes v1.0.0
+## 1. Install Hermes v1.0.0

 ```
 $ PLATFORM=`uname -a | awk '{print $(NF-1)}'`
 $ curl -L "https://github.com/informalsystems/ibc-rs/releases/download/v1.0.0/hermes-v1.0.0-${PLATFORM}-unknown-linux-gnu.tar.gz" > hermes.tar.gz && \